9 Tips For Marathon Training On A Treadmill

 #5: Fight Boredom During Long Runs

 Arguably, the hardest part about marathon training on a treadmill is fighting the boredom of the monotony of mile after mile on the same machine.
 Getting through long runs can be especially arduous.
-Check out our tips for long runs on a treadmill here.

-#6: Use Good Form
+#6: Use Good Running Form

 Even if you’re hunkering down for a long run on the treadmill and planning to binge-watch Schitt’s Creek on your iPad for 18 miles, it’s important to always run with good form.

-Make sure that any entertainment you’re looking at is at eye level so that your head is level and your gaze is forward, rather than hunched down at the console (especially if you are tall).
+Make sure that any entertainment you’re looking at is at eye level so that your head is level and your gaze is forward rather than hunched down at the console (especially if you are tall).

 #7: Quicken Your Cadence